approximate-inference/approximate-inference.github.io/content/_index.md

       text: |
         <br>

-        The Approximate inference lab is a research group in the [Aalto University Department of Computer Science](https://www.aalto.fi/en/department-of-computer-science).
+        The Approximate Inference lab is a research group in the [Aalto University Department of Computer Science](https://www.aalto.fi/en/department-of-computer-science).
 Our work centers on developing robust and data-efficient methods for simulation-based inference.

   - block: people
     id: people